-Recently renovated, Tyrrell Hall is home to TU's teaching laboratory.
-Six state of the art classrooms offer the opportunity to experiment with technology and to explore how it might enhance and extend face-to-face classroom interactions.
+Tyrrell Hall is home to TU’s teaching laboratory where six state-of-the-art multimedia classrooms offer faculty an opportunity to experiment with technology and enhance classroom interactions on campus and remotely.

 Tyrrell Hall is intended to serve as a teaching laboratory, and priority is given to academic course reservations.
 Classrooms are also available for those special events where the technology is required.
 The auditorium is scheduled for special events.